Linlin-Li-1/Song-Recommendation-System/README.md

 # Song-Recommendation-System
-Song Recommendation System based on the user's workout plan and previous listening history on Spotify.
+The song recommendation system is based on the user's workout plan and previous listening history on Spotify.
+Ideally, users will be able to design and submit their exercise plan, including the duration and sequence of each exercise intensity, the machine will output a new playlist containing song recommendations, and users can directly play and enjoy these songs during the exercise.
+And the energy curve of these songs is consistent with the user's exercise intensity.
+For example, they will hear energetic songs during intense aerobic exercise and smooth songs during warm-up and end.

 ### Phase 1
 #### Goal